Fabienne Servan-Schreiber: Career

 Les Ponts de Sarajevo.
 She directed a deradicalisation campaign for the French Ministry of the Interior in partnership with the Organization for Security and Co-operation in Europe (OSCE) in 2016.

 Servan-Schreiber won a 7 d'Or for Jalna in 1994, a Fipa d’Or and another 7 d'or for Fatou, la Malienne in 2001, and a Fipa d’Argent for Mais qui a tué Maggie in 2009.
 She won the Best Fiction Producer of the Year Award from Procirep in 2016.

 Servan-Schreiber serves as the vice president of the Union Syndicale de la Production Audiovisuelle.
 She is a Knight of the Ordre des Arts et des Lettres, the Legion of Honour and the National Order of Merit.

 Political activism

 In May 2012, Servan-Schreiber co-authored a petition alongside Jean-Pierre Mignard and Bertrand Monthubert expressing their concern about the rise of the far right in France.
-By April 2012, she co-authored an op-ed encouraging French people to vote for Francois Hollande as president.
+By April 2012, she co-authored an op-ed encouraging French people to vote for François Hollande as President.